MaskRay/maskray.me/source/_posts/2020-11-08-stack-unwinding.md

 * mainly FP-based.
 People don't use FP due to performance loss.
 If `-fno-omit-frame-pointer -mno-omit-leaf-frame-pointer` doesn't hurt performance that much, it may be better than some information in `.eh_frame`.
 We can use unwind information to fill the gap, e.g. for shrink wrapping.

 Unwind information is difficult to have 100% coverage.
-Linker generated code (PLT and range extension thunks) generally does not have unwind informatioin coverage.
+Linker generated code (PLT and range extension thunks) generally does not have unwind information coverage.